nodebox/g.js/guide/quick-start.md

 layout: guide
 title: Quick Start
 image: quick-start
-id: docs
 ---
 Let's write a quick demo in g.js!
-By the end of this, you'll be able to use the library to generate custom typefaces.
+By the end of this, you'll be able to use the library and now where to find more help.

-We'll be using some [ECMAScript 6](http://es6-features.org/) features.
-If you're following along with a recent browser, these should just work.

 ## Getting the Library